vynguyen293/Customer-Segmentation/README.md

+# Business Understanding

+- Company X mainly sells products which are gifts for special occasions.
+Most of the company's customers are wholesale customers.

+- Company X wishes to sell more products as well as introduce their products to the right customers, take care and satisfy customers.

+**Objectives/Problems:** Build a system of customer segmentation based on the information provided by the company, which can help the company identify different customer groups, so that they can make decisions for business strategies and customer care  appropriately.

 # About Dataset

 This dataset includes 541,909 rows and 8 feature variables.
 Each row corresponds to a customer review, and includes the variables: